progressively-crew/progressively/websites/documentation/src/content/docs/guides/deploy-to-fly.md

 ---
-title: Example Guide
+title: Deploy to Fly
-description: A guide in my new Starlight docs site.
+description: How to deploy Progressively to Fly?
 ---

 Guides lead a user through a specific task they want to accomplish, often with a sequence of steps.